Starring: Gaylen Ross, Tony Fish, Harriet Bass

 Notable in this title as well is the lack of teenage camp counselors, with a bunch of late 20s to early 30 somethings taking their place which is fitting as these are the kind of people you would think be responsible to handling little youngsters.
 The camp itself is also more authentic to look at than what most other slasher-in-camp movies have, probably cuz it has actual children in them.
 (Something Friday the 13th learned by the time Jason Lives again in 1986)

 May it be an underrated gem for many or an average slasher for some, Madman has enough cheese, jolts and blood to charm and worm its way to any other fan's hearts, particularly aficionados of backwood loonies and camp counselors in danger.
 There's definitely an hour and a half worth of entertainment to be found from this title, given that one will give it a chance, or find a right time to indulge in nothing but classic cheese and sing along with the Madman Marz song!

 1 female hacked to death with axe

 1 girl hacked on the head with axe

 1 male hanged on noose, neck forcingly broken

 1 male decapitated with axe

-1 female head crushed off on car hood
+1 female had her head crushed off on car hood

 1 female axed on the chest